-Grant Date Fair Value of Stock Awards
+Grant Date Fair Value of Stock and Option Awards

-The amounts included in the "Grant Date Fair Value of Stock Awards" column for each Named Executive represent the full grant date fair values of the equity awards computed in accordance with FASB ASC Topic 718, disregarding potential forfeitures based on service requirements.
-The grant date fair value of restricted stock units is based on the closing price of one share of our common stock on the date of grant, which is \$43.84 for awards granted on February 18, 2022 (\$53.08 for the sign-on award granted to Mr. Duffy on August 29, 2022).
+The amounts included in the "Grant Date Fair Value of Stock and Option Awards" column for each Named Executive represent the full grant date fair values of the equity awards computed in accordance with FASB ASC Topic 718, disregarding potential forfeitures based on service requirements.
+The grant date fair value of restricted stock units is based on the closing price of one share of our common stock on the date of grant, which is \$61.70 for awards granted on February 27, 2023 (\$56.87 for the sign-on award granted to Mr. Meguid on January 5, 2023).
 The grant date fair value of the performance restricted stock units is based on the probable outcome of each of the three performance conditions.
-The grant date fair value for the EBITDA and ROIC performance condition portions of the awards is \$43.84, based on the closing price of one share of our common stock on the February 18, 2022 date of grant.
-The grant date fair value for the relative TSR performance condition portion of the award is \$51.78, which is determined using a Monte Carlo model that simulates our stock price and TSR relative to other companies in the S&P Aerospace and Defense Select Industry Index.
+The grant date fair value for the EBITDA and ROIC performance condition portions of the awards is \$61.70, based on the closing price of one share of our common stock on the February 27, 2023 date of grant.
+The grant date fair value for the relative TSR performance condition portion of the award is \$80.03, which is determined using a Monte Carlo model that simulates our stock price and TSR relative to other companies in the S&P Aerospace and Defense Select Industry Index.
 The values for performance restricted stock units are based on our Named Executives attaining target performance levels.
-For more information regarding the compensation expense related to 2022 awards, see Note 9 to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2022.
+A Black-Scholes option pricing model was used for determining the grant date fair value of stock options.
+The grant date fair value per share of common stock underlying these options was \$15.93.
+For more information regarding the compensation expense related to 2023 awards and a discussion of valuation assumptions utilized in option pricing, see Note 9 to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2023.

-The amounts reported in the "Grant Date Fair Value of Stock Awards" column for restricted stock unit awards do not factor in the value of dividend equivalents credited to each unvested restricted stock unit as a result of dividends on stock declared by the Company in 2022.
+The amounts reported in the "Grant Date Fair Value of Stock and Option Awards" column for restricted stock unit awards and performance restricted stock unit awards do not factor in the value of dividend equivalents credited to each unvested restricted stock unit and performance restricted stock unit as a result of dividends on stock declared by the Company in 2023.
 For more information on the value of dividend equivalents credited to our Named Executives' vested restricted stock unit awards, see "All Other Compensation" under the "Summary Compensation Table."

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2022
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2023

-The following Outstanding Equity Awards at Fiscal Year-End table summarizes the equity awards we have made to our Named Executives that were outstanding as of December 31, 2022.
-None of our Named Executives had outstanding stock options as of December 31, 2022.
+The following Outstanding Equity Awards at Fiscal Year-End table summarizes the equity awards we have made to our Named Executives that were outstanding as of December 31, 2023.